 From careful analysis of pupil data class teachers are able to monitor progress of all children in reading.
 We have the following interventions which are used to support children and accelerate progress in reading:

-Reading Volunteers: Specially trained community volunteers are assigned to less able children.
+Reading Volunteers - Specially trained community volunteers are assigned to specific children.
 These children have 1-2 sessions per week with their volunteer.

 Structure of Reading Across all Year Groups

 Every child participates in shared reading each day.

 Every child receives at least one guided reading session or Reading for Inference session every week.